Bradley P. Jacob, J.D.Associate Dean for Academic Programs757.352.4523contact me

 - Staff Attorney in the Center for Law & Religious Freedom (1988-91); and

 - Director of the Justice Fellowship Policy Institute at Prison Fellowship Ministries (2000-01).

-Jacob began his career as an attorney in Baltimore with the major international law firm now known as DLA Piper, and has authored numerous scholarly articles, including those noted below.
+Jacob began his career as an attorney in Baltimore with the major international law firm now known as DLA Piper, and has authored numerous scholarly articles as noted below.

-"Professor Brad," as he is known, has been married since 1983 and is the homeschooling father of nine children.
-He is interviewed in print and broadcast media around the country on a regular basis, and serves as a frequent guest on the Christian Broadcasting Network and on Macrini's Morning News Team on WNIS-AM in Hampton Roads.
+Dean Jacob has been married since 1983 and is the homeschooling father of nine children.
+He is interviewed in print and broadcast media around the country on a regular basis, and serves as a frequent guest on the Christian Broadcasting Network.

 Journal Articles and Notes: